-Amazon's technical questions can be pretty tough on their own, but you also need to be aware of Amazon's behavioral questions in order to have a good interview performance.
+Amazon’s technical questions can be pretty tough on their own, but you also need to be aware of Amazon’s behavioral interview questions in order to have a good interview performance.
 In this post, we will showcase 50 of the most common behavioral questions that you can expect to see in your interview with Amazon, and how you can use Tech Interview Pro, a proven program offering hundreds of coding walk-throughs that also prepares you for the soft side of the interview, to breeze through them.

-… And the first question you're asked has nothing to do with coding at all.
-In fact, it's more about yourself.
+But then, you notice that the first question you’re asked has nothing to do with coding at all.
+In fact, it’s more about yourself.

 Here are 50 of the most common behavioral questions you could be asked in your interview with Amazon.

 - Tell me about yourself.

 - Tell me about a time you had to help a team member struggling with a task.

 - Have you ever failed at something?
 What did you learn from it?

 - Have you ever been in a situation where you had to choose among a few options, but did not have a lot of time to explore each option?